-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

-SHANGHAI (AP) — Serbia’s push toward unseating the United States as World Cup champion is off and running.
+SHANGHAI (AP) — Serbia’s push toward unseating the U.S. as World Cup champion is off and running.

 Bogdan Bogdanovic made his first four 3-point attempts to help his team take control early on, All-NBA center Nikola Jokic didn’t even start and the Serbians still had plenty on the way to easing past Angola 105-59 on Saturday in the first game of the World Cup.